Strictly Come Dancing is just one of the gems on today...

 Best box set to watch on TV tonight

-The West Wing, seasons one to seven, All 4
+The IT Crowd, seasons one to four, All 4/Netflix

 Best film to watch on TV tonight

-- Autumn Nations Cup Rugby Union: Wales v England 3.30pm (k-o 4pm), S4C/Amazon Prime Video
+- Autumn Nations Cup Rugby Union: Wales v TBD 4.15pm, S4C/Amazon Prime Video

 If you watch just one thing on TV tonight…

-Don’t miss Strictly on TV tonight – will there be more shock dance-offs to come?
+Don’t miss Strictly on TV tonight – another great show from the pros

 Not found anything you want to watch on TV tonight?
 Check out our TV Guide.